Project Brief

 Site Integration

-Street section showing how the memorial embeds in pavement
+Street/memorial section showing how the memorial embeds or floats above the pavement

 Plan showing interventions extending into crosswalks and sidewalks